-Any order you are either unable to fulfill or choose not to fulfill can be cancelled in the Order Details section in your Control Panel.
+Any order you are either unable to fulfill or choose not to fulfill can be cancelled in the Order Details tab in your Control Panel, under Order Status.
 Always be sure to select the most appropriate reason for the cancellation in the selection box.

 Please keep in mind this does not automatically refund the transaction.
 Be sure to void or refund transactions after you’ve cancelled an order.